tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-3.md

 <p>Blah Blah Blah</p>
 <footer>Copyright &copy; 20XX</footer>
 <script>
+	// The page has loaded, so it's "safe" to search for elements :-)

 	// first, get a reference to the first <h1> on the page let h1 = document.querySelector("h1");